okta/okta-auth-js/README.md

 ### `signInWithRedirect(options)`

-This method Calls `onAuthRequired` function if it was set on the initial configuration.
-Otherwise, it will start the default full-page redirect to Okta with [optional request parameters](#authorize-options).
+Starts the full-page redirect to Okta with [optional request parameters](#authorize-options).
 In this flow, there is a fromUri parameter in options to track the route before the user signIn, and the addtional params are mapped to the [Authorize options](#authorize-options).
 You can use [handleAuthentication method](#handleauthentication) to store tokens and clear the intermediate state (the fromUri) after successful authentication.

 ```javascript